sbs20/syncotron/Readme.md

 ![screenshot](https://github.com/sbs20/syncotron/blob/master/img/screen0.png)

 ## Why?
-Syncotron is platform neutral.
+Syncotron is a platform-neutral headless sync engine.
 It runs on x86 or ARM hardware.
-All you need is a .NET runtime which can be mono.
+All you need is a .NET runtime which can be Mono.
 I wrote this to run on my Raspberry Pi and sync to my NAS.
 It supports

  * Mirror Download (just download and mirror what's on the server)
  * Mirror Upload (just upload and mirror what's on the local machine)